mturk/svcbatch/README.md

 ## Log Rotation

-By default SvcBatch on startup creates a `Logs` directory inside its working directory and creates a SvcBatch.log file that is used both for internal logging and capturing output from `cmd.exe`
+By default SvcBatch, on startup, creates a `Logs` directory inside its working directory and creates an SvcBatch.log file that is used both for internal logging and capturing output from `cmd.exe`

 It also rotates (renames) previous log files if the files are